VirhonServices/gl168/README.md

  |Variable| Description
  |---------|------------
  |currencyCode| The code of currency according to ISO 4217 alpha-3
- |debitAccountUuid| A uuid of debit account
+ |debitAccountUuid| A transferUuid of debit account
 #### Make a transfer debiting debitAccountUuid [POST]

 ##### Request